Caddy59/SimpQ/README.md

 - Declare SQL column types and names using `[Column]`
 - Enable filtering and sorting using `[AllowedToFilter]` and `[AllowedToOrder]`
-- Configure offset pagination using `[DefaultOrder]` to specify a default sort order
+- Configure offset-based pagination using `[DefaultOrder]` to specify a default sort order
-- Configure keyset pagination using `[KeysetPaginationKey]` to specify keyset pagination keys
+- Configure keyset-based pagination using `[KeysetPaginationKey]` to specify keyset pagination keys

-Here�s a full example:
+Here’s a full example:

 ```csharp
 public class Invoice : IReportEntity {